DebuggingDelightStudios/deformable-mesh/docs/installation/example.md

     **Location**: `/Plugins/DeformableStaticMesh/Content/Example/StaticMeshExample/BP_DeformationExampleStaticMesh`

     This actor is an example of how to use our component with pure static meshes.
 We're not limited to vehicles, but we already include the vehicle asset so we're just gonna reuse it for this purpose.
 One of the actors' static mesh is simulating physics and the other is not.
 We support both cases.

+    **Version 2.2**: The StaticMeshExample-Actor is now replicated and can switch between the vehicle deformable mesh and a sphere deformable mesh using [`ChangeDeformableMesh`](guides/mesh-component/functions.md#change-deformable-mesh).
+The key binding for this is "F".
   </TabItem>
   <TabItem value="map" label="Map">
     <img src={ExampleMapOverview}/>